 Make Sure You’re Not Painting While Pregnant!

-Make sure you allow the newly painted room to air out thoroughly before you enter.
+If you are currently planning a nursery painting project, and you are pregnant, please remember that it is important for someone else to do the painting.
+Even if the paint is non-toxic and has zero VOC, the painting process is a task that anyone who is pregnant might want to sit out.Make sure you allow the newly painted room to air out thoroughly before you enter.
 The paint fumes shouldn’t be harmful to you in short bursts, but to err on the safe side, you might think about staying out of the room entirely until it has had a chance to be aired out nicely.
 This will give you peace of mind, for both you and your baby.

 What Kind of Paint Do You Use For Baby Handprints?